mwgg/UtaBot/README.md

 -n <nickname>    Nickname to use
 -r <realname>    [Optional] Real name to use.
-If not specified, nickname value will be used -c '<channels>'  IRC channels enclosed in double or single quotes, separated by spaces -a <password>    Administration password (required for bot related features like changing nicknames)
+If not specified, nickname value will be used -c '<channels>'  IRC channels enclosed in double or single quotes, separated by spaces -a <password>    [Optional] Administration password (required for bot related features like changing nicknames)
 ```
 Upon executing utabot.php you will also be prompted for an optional authentication message to be passed to the server, such as `QUOTE PASS password`, `NICKSERV identify password`, or whatever the case may be.
 ###Commands